Jamala al-Baidhani: Biography

-Al-Baidhani was born in Al Aeoff village in the Al Baidha region.
-She was an active child until she contracted meningitis at age seven and became paralyzed because of complications related to the illness.
+Al-Baidhani was born in Al Aeoff village in the Al Baidha region of Yemen.
+She was an active child until she contracted meningitis at age seven and became paralyzed due to complications related to the illness.
 After she recovered, Al-Baidhani used a wheelchair to get around.
-In 1995, she started working in the Ministry of Social Affairs and also started going to college.
-She received a bachelor's degree in social sciences.
+In 1995, she began working in the Ministry of Social Affairs and also went to college.
+She received a bachelor's degree in social science.